JORDAN Hashemite Kingdom of Jordan

-The sea is about 65 km long and 18 km at its widest.
+The sea is about 40 miles long and 11 miles at its widest.
 Only near-even with water flow throughout the year is the Jordan River.
 As a result of high consumption of water from the Jordan River is the evaporation of the Dead Sea is now greater than the water supply and the water table is therefore declining.
 At Peninsula al-Lisan was the lake until 1970 divided into a northern and a southern part.
 The southern part, which was very basic, is now beginning to dry out.
 It shall, as part of the extracted minerals from the sea and the need for recovery pools, supplied with water through channels from the northern main part.

 Everywhere in Petra you are surrounded by beautiful portals, palaces and an amphitheaters which are carved out of the porous sandstone cliffs, as the sun gets to glow in colors of golden and red.

 The huge, red mountains and the gigantic mausoleum has nothing in common with our modern civilization and asks nothing but to be respected – they are, after all, one of the world wonders built by man.
 Although much has been written about Petra, nothing can prepare you for this magnificent sight.